Establishing digital diabetes care services

-Working with Cambridgeshire and Peterborough STP and five early adopter Primary Care Networks (PCNs) we designed a ‘digital first’ type 2 diabetes pathway.
-This involved looking at ways technology could improve care and make things simpler and more efficient for patients and staff.
+We worked with Cambridgeshire and Peterborough STP and five early adopter primary care networks to design a ‘digital first’ type 2 diabetes pathway.
+This has resulted in improved care for patients and more efficient processes for both patients and staff.

 Cambridgeshire and Peterborough sustainability and transformation partnership (STP) wanted to deliver a digital first type 2 diabetes pathway to support their ambitions for diabetes remission and care.
-The STP asked us to work with 5 PCNs with some of the highest levels of deprivation and poorest outcomes.
-The aim was to develop a methodology which could be replicated across the region, if successful.
+The STP asked us to work with five primary care networks (PCNs) with some of the highest levels of deprivation and poorest outcomes.
+The aim was to develop a methodology that could be replicated across the region.

 - proactively identifying patients with diabetes who had care gaps

 - automating pathway management and finding gaps in care processes

 - offering suitable digital (alongside face to face) tools for education and self-help for weight management, diet, exercise and mood

 - establishing the uptake of online consultations both between patients and primary care clinicians and virtual care review discussions between primary, community and secondary care clinicians.

 Kaleidoscope worked in partnership with Edge Health to design and deliver a programme of support.
 It was based on making the most of new and existing digital opportunities, while ensuring legacy problems wouldn’t prevent change.
 Above all, our focus was to create real change for patients.

 We did this by focusing on three key issues: